-Hair accessories may be worn for the purpose of preventing hair from falling forward on the face only.
+Hair accessories may be worn to prevent hair from falling forward on the face only.
 Appropriate hair confinement is worn in areas required by law.

-Barrettes, combs and hair bands may be gold, silver or any color that coordinates with hair coloring.
+Barrettes, combs, and hair bands may be gold, silver or any color that coordinates with hair coloring.